arthurdenner/arthurdenner/README.md

 - [LTV Monitor](https://ltv-monitor.vercel.app)

-A app to notify about new TV shows episodes and movies.
+An app to notify about new TV shows episodes and movies in Brazilian Portuguese.

 <details>
   <summary>More details</summary>
   <p>Tools and technologies used:</p>

 - [Figma](https://www.figma.com/) for design;
-- [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) as the database to users, shows, etc;
+- [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) as the database to users, shows and others;
 - [MongoDB Charts](https://www.mongodb.com/products/charts) and [MongoDB Compass](https://www.mongodb.com/products/compass) to visualize and have insights over the data, e.g, [how the searches are distributed around the state](https://www.instagram.com/p/B9C5s_9pL38/);
 - Node and TypeScript on the back-end to build the API;
 - [RabbitMQ](https://www.rabbitmq.com/) + [OneSignal](https://onesignal.com/) for sending push notifications;